compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 SQLite preferred to be called flexibly typed rather than weakly typed.
-By design, the author aimed not to get into the way of the programmer by allowing data of a different type to be inserted in the db.
+By design, the author aimed not to get in the way of the programmer by allowing data of a different type to be inserted in the db.
 It's directly inspired by scripting languages.

-## The symbionic relationship between SQLite And Fossil
+## The symbiotic relationship between SQLite And Fossil

-SQLite's code is managed by Fossil, it's Version Controlf System.
+SQLite's code is managed by Fossil, it's Version Control System.
 And, Fossil uses SQLite.

 ## Open licensing

 Being in the public domain by waiving rights to the code is an incredible decision.
-Add to it no external dependencies it means that people using SQLite have the peace of mind that the SQLite authors are not going to sue them over some piece of code or worry about some 3rd party companies talk about stealing code.
+Add to it no external dependencies it means that people using SQLite have the peace of mind that the SQLite authors are not going to sue them over some piece of code or worry about some 3rd party companies talking about stealing code.

 ## One big source file